AlexandaJerry/SingingVoice-MFA-Training/README.md

 For the installation of MFA, I highly recommend you to install MFA in the linux system.
 Windows can  activate a sub-system of WSL (Windows Subsystem for Linux).
 My environment is Ubantu 18.04 and WSL 1.0.
 Besides, I highly recommend you to install MFA by following the procedures offered by Official Guidelines :

-1. MFA can be installed with Anaconda or Miniconda.
+1. MFA can be installed with Anaconda or Miniconda ([instruction here](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html)).

 2. After the installation of Conda, run command
   `conda create -n aligner -c conda-forge montreal-forced-aligner`